Sunday, November 17, 2024

 Road e-bikes are one of the newest developments in the e-biking world.
 They are designed to go long distances and to reach high speeds.
 This is achieved through lighter frames (with electric bikes as light as 25 lbs).
 They also tend to have the drop-bar handlebars that you may have seen on traditional road bikes.
 This means the rider can lean forward to create a more aerodynamic experience.

-Unfortunately, the speed-limiting regulations for e-bikes means that once you hit a speed of 28mph (or 15.5mph in Europe), you are left to pedal on your own.
+Unfortunately, the speed-limiting regulations for e-bikes mean that once you hit a speed of 28mph (or 15.5mph in Europe), you are left to pedal on your own.
 At this point, the battery and motor are of no benefit to you and just add weight to the bike.
 This is why some serious cyclists still prefer traditional road bikes.

 The lightweight carbon frames and other materials are what make these e-bikes so expensive.
 It is very hard to make an e-bike light because of the battery and motor, so more effort and better technology is required.